PASTA-ELN/pasta-eln.github.io/errorCodes.md

 # backend.py
   Configuration version does not fit'
-  - bin01: Base folder did not exist |'+self.basePath
   - bad01: fetch remote content failed.
 Data not added'
-  - bad02: Tried to create new datalad folder which did already exist'
+  - bad02: Tried to create new datalad folder which did already exist' : cannot compare/restore .eln files'
-  - bch01: Could not change into hierarchy. id|'+docID+'  directory:'+dirName+'  cwd:'+self.cwd
   - bbu02: document not in zip file |",doc['_id']
   - bbu03: revision not in zip file |",attachmentName json dumping', item, doc[item]
   - brp01: You tried to replicate although, remote is not defined"
-  - bse01: doc path was not found and parent path was not found |"+doc
+  - bse01: doc path was not found and parent path was not found |"+str(doc
   - bgc01: No hierarchy tree'

 # pastaELN.py